Zilard0/Backups/Summer 2022/CHEM4502/Chapters/Chapters 3 and 4.md

 * **Orthonormal** **vectors**: Vectors that are both normalized and orthogonal.
 Sets of wavefunctions are orthonormal.
 * **Commutators**: A mathematical check whether the order of operations matter.
 Also, operators commute if their eigenvalues can simultaneously be measured.
 * The eigenfunctions, or wavefunctions, allow for predictions to be made about physical observables according to postulates.
-* **Correspondence Principle**: Quantum Mechanics results must match macroscopic observations when applied to macro systems.
+* **Correspondence Principle**: Quantum Mechanics results must match macroscopic observations when applied to micro systems.
 * **Tunneling**: Existence of Quantum Mechanics' particles in classically forbidden regions
 * **Observable**: Something measurable
 * **Operator**: Performs a mathematical operation on a function